 For individual pages, you can use the URL Inspection tool in Google Search Console to see if a page is indexed and request indexing if it’s not.

 For time-sensitive content, such as news articles or live events, instant indexing can be crucial.
-RankMath offers an Instant Indexing plugin for Google that allows you to send URLs directly to Google’s API.
+RankMath and some SEO plugins offers an Instant Indexing plugin for Google that allows you to send URLs directly to Google’s API.

 Certain settings and content types can prevent your pages from being indexed: